-If you’re catching a domestic flight within the US, and your ID is lost, stolen, or you left it at home, you might be in luck.
-TSA has other ways of confirming your identity, using publicly available databases, so there’s a good chance you’ll be allowed on your flight.
+If you’re catching a domestic flight within the US and your ID is lost, stolen or you left it at home, you might be in luck.
+The Transportation Security Administration (TSA) has other ways of confirming your identity using publicly available databases, so there’s a good chance you’ll be allowed on your flight.

 If, however, your identity can’t be verified, they’ll have no choice but to turn you away.
 (A day weeping under the covers it is, then).